 Bermuda’s conservation efforts began in 1616 with introduction of conservation laws protecting the Cahow and continues today with corporate stewardship, and public and private partnerships.

 ABIR members are committed partners in local conservation and environmental stewardship efforts.
 Collaborations between conservation and science organizations like the Bermuda Alliance for the Sargasso Sea and the Sargasso Sea Alliance are creating pathways to promote the stewardship of the Sargasso Sea surrounding Bermuda.
-The multi-nationally supported Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea was one of the first marine protection efforts to incorporate areas of high seas, or waters beyond national boundaries, in its area of scope.
-The Declaration commits an oversight commission to monitor the marine environment and mitigate against harmful anthropogenic activity.

 On the island, ABIR companies support preservation programs that care for Bermuda’s unique architectural and historic building heritage, including properties within the World Heritage Site of St. Georges.
 ABIR members are also leading conservation practitioners.
 Carbon neutral policies are increasingly pursued by Bermuda operations and one corporate office received Bermuda’s first LEED Platinum certification.